sominw/vqamd_floyd/README.md

 Since I've already preprocessed the data & stored everything in a FloydHub [dataset](https://www.floydhub.com/sominw/datasets/vqa_data), here's what we're going to do -

 - Checkout the preprocessed data from the VQA Dataset.
-- Build & train **two** `VQA` models.
+- Build & train **two** `VQA` models using Keras & Tensorflow.
 - Assess the models on the `VQA` validation sets.
 - Run the model to generate some really cool predictions.
 ---

-## Pre-requisites
+## For Offline Execution

 The following are a couple of instructions that must be gone through in order to execute different (or all) sections of this project.
+You will need an **NVIDIA GPU** to train these models.

 1. Clone the project, replacing ``VQAMD`` with the name of the directory you are creating:

         $ git clone https://github.com/sominwadhwa/vqa_floyd.git VQAMD
         $ cd VQAMD

-2. Make sure you have ``python 3.4.x`` running on your local system.
+2. Make sure you have ``python 3.5.x`` running on your local system.
 If you do, skip this step.
 In case you don't, head head [here](https://www.python.org/downloads/).

 3. ``virtualenv`` is a tool used for creating isolated 'virtual' python environments.
 It is advisable to create one here as well (to avoid installing the pre-requisites into the system-root).
 Do the following within the project directory: